epfl-ada/ada-2024-project-mediterranean/README.md

 ## Additional datasets

-We don't need any additional datasets; rather, it may be necessary to look into the production location of the beer to answer the last research question.
+We don't need any additional datasets.

 ## Methods